 An important first day task after you've moved into a new place is to hit the local grocery store.
-Acquaint yourself with the setup and pick up at least a few essentials to get you through the first couple days post-move.
+Acquaint yourself with the setup and pick up at least a few essentials to get you through the first few days.

 While you're there, it's a good idea to see if they have a membership card you can sign up for.
 Since you'll be shopping there for at least a year, having a discount card can only be beneficial for your bank account.

-It's also a good idea to officially change your address with the post office as early as possible after moving into a new place so your mail starts getting forwarded right away.
+It's also a good idea to officially change your address with the post office as early as possible so your mail starts getting forwarded right away.
 The U.S. Postal Service's website makes it easy to change your address online, so start there.

 Make sure to also change your billing address with your bank and credit card, and provide a new shipping address for any subscriptions you receive.
 You may even want to send out a quick email to friends and family members – one of them is guaranteed to ask for it at some point.

-Even though you don't technically have to transfer prescriptions until it's time for a refill, it makes sense to get everything set up at a new nearby pharmacy as soon as possible.
+Even though you don't technically have to transfer prescriptions until it's time for a refill, it makes sense to get everything set up as soon as possible.

-It's easier to transfer all of them over together, and you'll feel better knowing all of your prescriptions are taken care of.
+It's easier to transfer them all together, and you'll feel better knowing it's taken care of.

 Make a list of all of the furniture and decor you need or want to buy after moving in.
-Decide where the new items will go, then take measurements of the areas where you'll be putting them, making sure to mark down the measurements on your list.
+Decide where the new items will go, then take measurements of the areas where you'll be putting them.
+Make sure to mark these measurements down on your list.

 Take note of the sizes of your windows and the height of your shower curtain rod.
 If the shower curtain rod is high enough off the ground, you may need to pick up an extra-long liner.

-Arguably one of the best parts about moving to a new place is the chance to explore a different neighborhood than you're used to – unless you move only a block away, which has become a habit of mine.
+One of the best parts about moving is the chance to explore a new neighborhood – unless you move only a block away, which has become a habit of mine.
 The best way to get a feel for your new neighborhood is to just start walking.

-Walk up and down the busier streets near you and take note of the cool cafes, eateries, and shops within walking distance of your place.
+Walk up and down the busier streets and take note of cafes, eateries, and shops within walking distance.
 Look for public transportation stops, fast-food options, and even a gym if you're thinking of joining one.
 Most of all, just enjoy taking in the sights of your new city.